Raggaer/castro/en-US/lua/http.md

 # saveFile

 Saves the current form file to the given destination.
-This method can be used for any file extension, if you want to save it as a image file use [formFile:saveFileAsPNG(destination, width, height)](#savefileaspng).
+This method can be used for any file extension, if the file is an image you should use one of the save as image method instead (this methods are more secure to use for images since files are decoded/encoded before beeing saved)

 ```lua
 local file = http:formFile("guild-image")